 Like many addictive substances, alcohol affects the reward center in our brains.
 It can affect certain individuals to the extent that their brains are re-wired to desire alcohol.
 The susceptibility for addiction can depend on a variety of factors but primarily break down into biological and social factors.

 Individuals with a genetic history of alcoholism in their family are more prone to alcoholism.
-This is generally because the brain structures are similar – therefore some people are more likely to become addicted to alcohol because their brains are more vulnerable to the effects of alcohol.
-Individuals with certain types of mental health disorders may be more likely to become addicted and dependent on alcohol.
+Those with certain types of mental health disorders may also be more likely to become addicted and dependent on alcohol.

 The environment a person grows up in can drastically impact their decisions later in life.
 If an individual grows up with parents who drink regularly, they may believe drinking constantly is a natural and ok thing to do.
 Also, drinking is a regular part of American society, and in certain social circles, drinking regularly can be seen as normal.

 To fully know if you or a loved one needs professional help, talk to a doctor.
 He/she will assess whether or not you actually have a disorder, if you need to cut back on drinking, or if your drinking is normal.
 If you are unsure whether or not a person has an alcohol use disorder, here are some common things to look for: